chef/chef-workstation/docs-chef-io/content/workstation/getting_started.md

 #### Download Keys (.pem) and Configuration Files

 For a Chef Workstation installation that will interact with the Chef Infra Server (including the hosted Chef Infra Server) web interface, log on and download the following files:

 - Download the `config.rb` from the **Organizations** page.
 - Download the `USER.pem` from the **Change Password** section of the **Account Management** page.

 #### Move Keys and Configuration Files into the Chef Directory

-After downloading the  `config.rb` and `USER.pem` files from the Chef Infra Server, move them to the Chef directory on your computer.
+After downloading the  `config.rb` and `USER.pem` files from the Chef Infra Server, move them to the `.chef` directory on your computer.
 The Chef directory is `C:\.chef` on Windows.

 Move files to the `C:\.chef` directory: